 The number of admissions depends on the number of places available.
-This may vary from year to year up to a maximum of 6 children.
+This may vary from year to year up to a maximum of 6 children per class.
+From September 2025, there will be 2 Autism classes in the school meaning a maximum of 12 class places altogether.